 Many large enterprises still use the traditional waterfall methodology to develop new products because it is a linear and methodical approach that is familiar and seems logical.
 Each phase must be fully completed before moving on to the next: requirement analysis, design, development, testing, and implementation.
-While the process is designed to reduce risk, it can consume enormous amounts of time during which market trends may change and new opportunities may be missed.
+While the process is designed to reduce risk, it can consume enormous amounts of time.
+This inefficient use of time is disadvantageous since market trends may change and new opportunities may be missed.
 In many ways, instead of reducing risk, the waterfall process for development can actually increase it.

 For large enterprises to consistently create significant returns on new product development and build in real business value, there must be a connection between their innovation strategies and their business goals.
-Yet PriceWaterhouseCoopers’ 2017 Innovation Benchmark Report revealed that a significant number of large enterprises struggle to align business goals with innovation goals and were unable to answer basic alignment questions such as:
+Yet PriceWaterhouseCoopers’ 2017 Innovation Benchmark Report revealed that a significant number of large enterprises struggle to align business goals with innovation goals.
+Many were unable to answer basic alignment questions such as:

 - What is our vision for the future – what does success look like?